Bedrock-OSS/bedrock-wiki/docs/commands/mcfunctions.md

 Note the use of two lines of spacing before level 1 headers and one line of spacing before level 2 headers for improved readability.

-This practice is only a recommendation which helps create a consistent format, making it easier for everyone to follow and maintain uniformity across your functions.
+This practice helps create a consistent format, making it easier for everyone to follow, and maintain uniformity across your functions.

+For Scoreboard and Tags style guide, see **[here](/meta/style-guide#scoreboard-and-tags)**.

 ## Creating A Function